Header Banner

-How To: Clean a clothes dryer filter
+How to Clean a clothes dryer filter

-Clean a clothes dryer filter
+"How to Clean a clothes dryer filter" cover image

 Keeping the filter clean improves your dryer's performance and avoids the risk of fire from lint buildup.
 By leaving your lint filter full, you run the risk of also breaking your dryer, leading to an expensive repair or an expensive new dryer.